retypeapp/retype/configuration/page.md

 If you add a config to both locations, the [page metadata](../faq.md#what-is-page-metadata) take precedence.
 !!!

-See [Folder configuration](folder.md) for details on how to configure a folder.
+See [folder configuration](folder.md) for details on how to configure a folder.

 ---